micmejia/bible-dump/AMPC/Mark/Mark 13.md

-And then He will send out the angels and will gather together His elect (those He has [^m]picked out for Himself) from the four winds, from the farthest bounds of the earth to the farthest bounds of heaven.
+And then He will send out the angels and will gather together His elect (those He has picked out for Himself) from the four winds, from the farthest bounds of the earth to the farthest bounds of heaven.